mongodb-js/charts-embed-sdk/examples/authenticated/realm/readme.md

 1. Log onto MongoDB Realm

    - Create a Project if you haven't already

-2. Click on Users on the left panel
+2. Click on Users on the left navigation column

 3. Click on Providers